taleo/taleo.github.io/README.md

 ## Demo

-Visit (http://nicolocarpignoli.github.io/ar-playground/index.html); this is the app that contains AR logic and that will use the camera.
+Visit http://nicolocarpignoli.github.io/ar-playground/index.html; this is the app that contains AR logic and that will use the camera.
 Please visit that on a mobile device.

 Print on a paper or show on a screen the custom marker(s).
-The marker has to be exactly the same that the tool has generated (it has generated a .patt file and and an image to download).
+The marker has to be exactly the same that the tool has generated (it generates a .patt file and and an image that has to be downloaded).

 When the camera will focus on the custom marker, the default 3D model will appear.

-For example, visiting [this resource](https://github.com/nicolocarpignoli/nicolocarpignoli.github.io/blob/master/ar-playground/y-pattern-image.png) with previously linked app will show a yellow 3D cube next to the marker.
+For example, use [this marker](https://github.com/nicolocarpignoli/nicolocarpignoli.github.io/blob/master/ar-playground/y-pattern-image.png) with the previously linked app and it will show a yellow 3D cube next to the marker.

 ## Custom Markers